superfly/docs/machines/run.html.md

 Use `fly machine run` to include Machines built from more than one single Docker image in a Fly App, or to run a one-off or temporary Machine.

-Fly Launch features like `fly deploy`, `fly status`, and `fly scale` will ignore Machines created with `fly machine run`, unless you [add metadata to indicate otherwise](/docs/machines/run#add-metadata-to-the-machine).
+Fly Launch features like `fly deploy`, `fly status`, and `fly scale` don't apply to Machines created with `fly machine run`, unless you [add metadata to indicate otherwise](/docs/machines/run#add-metadata-to-the-machine).

 Here's what `fly machine run` does for you:
 * Checks with the platform for the org and app you've specified, if any, and if needed, guides you through naming a new app